 Earlier in her career, Rebecca was an award-winning Senior Economics Correspondent for Smartmoney.com, where she wrote about business and economic trends and appeared as a commentator on CNNfn, MSNBC, and Fox.

 She received her MBA from Columbia University’s Graduate School of Business and graduated with honors from Yale University.
 She lives in New York City with her husband and two adorable children.

 Philip Rosenbloom helps mission-focused organizations develop sound financial strategy.
-Through a combination of rigorous financial analysis and collaborative communication, he works with clients to develop data-grounded consensus around their financial health, enabling them to plan proactively.
+Through a combination of rigorous data analysis and collaborative communication, he works with clients to reach consensus as they plan for financial health.

-Through his independent consulting and as former Manager of Nonprofit Finance Fund's New York consulting team, he has worked with nonprofit clients across fields such as the arts, human services, and social justice advocacy - including start-ups as well as large institutions.
-He has also worked with philanthropic institutions to incorporate financial due diligence into their grantmaking practice, managed major technical assistance initiatives, and advised on the development of national data platforms for nonprofit assessment.
+Through his independent consulting, and as former Manager of Nonprofit Finance Fund’s New York consulting team, Phil has worked with nonprofit clients both small and large in the arts, human services, and social justice advocacy.
+He has helped philanthropic institutions incorporate financial due diligence into their grantmaking practice, managed major technical assistance initiatives, and advised on the development of national data platforms for nonprofit assessment.

-In the arts, Phil has worked with clients including the Apollo Theater, the Martha Graham Dance Company, Playwrights Horizons, Gibney Dance, New York Live Arts, and Dance Theater of Harlem to plan for financial sustainability and appropriate capitalization through projects such as budget projections and scenarios, cash flow analysis, and reserve planning.
+In the arts, Phil has worked with clients including the Apollo Theater, the Martha Graham Dance Company, Playwrights Horizons, Gibney Dance, New York Live Arts, and Dance Theater of Harlem to plan for financial sustainability and appropriate capitalization.

 Phil holds a BA in Sociology from Oberlin College and an interdisciplinary MA from New York University.
-Philip serves as board treasurer for the Poughkeepsie Farm Project in Poughkeepsie, NY.
+Phil serves as board treasurer for the Poughkeepsie Farm Project and as a board member for Community Family Development.
+He also serves on the finance committee of Hudson River Sloop Clearwater.